mtwharmby/starting-micropython/docs/index.md

 # Micropython on an ESP32 Microcontroller

+This site is a guide for getting started using Micropython on an ESP32.
+We start off with the pages which make up this tutorial.
+A bit further down the page are some details of what we will use in the project, as well as what we can do and some notes on using a breadboard.

+## How to use these pages
+1. Start off at the [Setup page](./setup.md).

+    For the first parts, you only need to follow through the section [Connecting via Serial](./setup.md#setup-serial)

+2. Have a look at [A Simple Circuit](./simple_circuit.md).

+3. To do more advanced things, we need to set up VSCode to work with the ESP32 - have a look at the [Setup VSCode section of setup](./setup.md#setup-vscode)

+4. Next can write more complicated programs, which don't require input from us to run (necessarily).
+Getting started with this is covered on the  [Project page](./project.md). *This bit is work in progress!*

 ## Getting Started

 Hopefully what you have in front of you are the following parts: